<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <channel>

-<title>PA Systems Hire</title>
+<title>PA System Hire</title>

 <atom:link href="https://pasystemshire.co.uk/feed/" rel="self" type="application/rss+xml" />